muqiao0626/Mouse_Academy/README.md

 These files are freely available under the terms of General Public License v3.0 (enclosed with this repository)

+## Acknowledgement

+We thank Josh Sanders (Sanworks) for his advice on how to incorporate Bpod in Mouse Academy.

 ## Contact

 For more questions, please contact Mu Qiao at muqiao@caltech.edu and Sarah Sam at ssam@caltech.edu